deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13924/index.md

 {{< table-caption >}}
 <table id='7' style='font-size:20px'><tr><td>Marc Pollefeys</td><td>Hermann Blum</td></tr><tr><td>ETH Zurich</td><td>Uni Bonn / ETH Zurich</td></tr><tr><td>Switzerland</td><td>Germany / Switzerland</td></tr><tr><td>marc . pollefeys@inf . ethz. ch</td><td>blumh@uni -bonn. de</td></tr></table>{{< /table-caption >}}

-> 🔼 This table presents the number of training, validation, and test data points for several datasets used in the paper, highlighting the significantly larger size of the ARKit LabelMaker dataset.
+> 🔼 Table 1 presents the sizes of various datasets used for training and evaluation in the paper, highlighting the significantly larger scale of the ARKit LabelMaker dataset compared to existing datasets.
 > <details>
 > <summary>read the caption</summary>
 > Table 1.
 The size of dataset that is used for training and evaluation in this work.
 We provide by far the largest real-world labeled training dataset compared to existing real-world datasets.
 We provide automatically generated dense semantic annotations for 4471 training trajectories and 548 validation trajectories.